PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-05 18:09:02
+Last updated: 2024-04-05 18:09:35
-Random Quote: When I get sad, I stop being sad and be awesome instead.
-True Story. - Barney Stinson
+Random Quote: Little did I know that I would be stepping into a nightmare full of mystery, mayhem and murder.
+I think I'm going to love it here. - Wednesday Addams